stratosphereips/NetSecGame/.github/CONTRIBUTING.md

 The following git branches permanent in the repository:

 - `main`: contains the stable version of the repository.
 All new features should be based on this branch.
+- `aidojo-stable`: contains the stable version of the repository for AI Dojo Project.

 ## Naming Git branches for Pull Requests